avinassh/blag/content/posts/fast-sqlite-inserts.md

 # Python Prototype

 Python is my go to language for any kind of scripting.
-The standard library provides a nice SQLite module, using that I wrote my first version.
+The standard library provides a nice SQLite module, using which I wrote my first version.
 Here is the [full code](https://github.com/avinassh/fast-sqlite3-inserts/blob/f26951ea/naive.py).
 In this script, I tried to insert 10M rows, one by one, in a for loop.
 This version took close to 15 minutes, sparked my curiosity and made me explore further to reduce the time.

 In SQLite, each insertion is atomic and is a transaction.
 Each transaction guarantees that it is written to disk thus could be slow.
 I tried different sizes of batch inserts, found out 100,000 to be a sweet spot.
 With this simple change, the running time was reduced to 10 minutes.
 Here is the [full code](https://github.com/avinassh/fast-sqlite3-inserts/blob/f26951ea/naive_batched.py)